 Biography

-Fontaine passed away on 17 May 2018 in Neuilly-sur-Seine.
+Nicole Fontaine passed away in Neuilly-sur-Seine on 17 May 2018.

-Political Posts held
+Political posts held

-• 1975-1981: Member of the National Education Council, France (member of its standing committee from 1978 to 1981)
+• 1975-1981: Member of the National Education Council, France

-• 1980-1984: Member of the Economic and Social Council
+• 1980-1984: Member of the Economic and Social Council, France

 • 1984-1989: Elected Member of the European Parliament